dymmond/edgy/docs/queries/many-to-many.md

 With the many to many you can perform all the normal operations of searching from normal queries to the [related name][related_name] as per normal search.

-ManyToMany allows three different methods when using it (the same applies for the reverse side).
+ManyToMany allows some different methods when using it (the same applies for the reverse side).

 * `add(obj) -> finalobj | None` - Adds a record to the ManyToMany.
 Return `None` when adding failed, the finalized object with primary key set otherwise.
 * `create(*args. **kwargs) -> finalobj | None` - Create a new record and add it to the ManyToMany.
 Return values like `add`.